Lombiq/Hastlayer-SDK/src/Hastlayer/Hast.Vitis/Docs/Docker.md

 # Docker Setup

 This way you can compile on your Windows machine, or any machine where you don't want to install XRT permanently.
 Note that you still need to download the complete Vitis XDK separately for licensing reasons and it takes about 125GB (and at least 50GB more temporarily) to set up the image.
 Of course you need [Docker installed](https://docs.docker.com/get-docker/) too.
 However there are no alternatives on Windows so please bear with it.
-Following these steps you will get a container with Vitis XDK and .NET Core 3.1 SDK installed.
+Following these steps you will get a container with Vitis XDK and .NET SDK installed.
 Please remember not to distribute the resulting image!

 ## Installation Steps